Skip to Content

 Method

-2. Using a mortar and pestle grind the garlic, rosemary, thyme and peppercorns into a thick paste.
-If you don't have a mortar and pestle you can use a small food processor to pulse these ingredients together until a thick paste is achieved.
+2. Using a mortar and pestle, grind the garlic, rosemary, thyme, and peppercorns into a thick paste.
+(Alternatively, pulse the ingredients in a small food processor until a thick paste forms.)

-3. Trim any excess fat from the pork with a small knife and pat it dry with a paper towel.
-Rub the garlic-herb paste on all sides of the pork and then generously season with salt.
+3. Trim any excess fat from the pork with a small knife and pat dry with paper towels.
+Rub the garlic-herb paste on all sides of the pork and then season generously with salt.

-4. In an oven proof skillet or braiser, heat 2 tablespoons olive oil over high until shimmering.
-Sear the tenderloin until browned on all sides, about 3 minutes per side (12 minutes total).
-Transfer the skillet to the center rack in the oven and cook until the internal temperature of the pork reads 140°F with a meat thermometer, about 15-20 minutes.
-Transfer the pork from the skillet onto a cutting board and tent loosely with foil.
+4. In a Dutch oven or large cast-iron skillet, heat 2 tablespoons olive oil over medium-high until shimmering.
+Sear the tenderloin until browned on all sides, about 3 minutes per side, about 12 minutes total.
+Transfer the skillet to the oven and cook until the internal temperature of the pork reads 140°F on an instant-read thermometer, 15-20 minutes.
+Transfer the pork to a cutting board and tent loosely with foil.

-5. Set the skillet, over medium high heat, add 1 tablespoon olive oil and sauté the shallots until just tender.
+5. Set the same skillet over medium-high heat.
+Add the 1 tablespoon olive oil and the shallot and cook, stirring, until just tender, about 2 minutes.

-6. Pour the port wine into skillet along with the peppercorns and rosemary.
-Bring the liquid to a low boil and allow it to reduce to about half while scrapping up brown bits with a wooden spoon.
-Once the liquid has reduced, turn off the heat and whisk in the butter.
+6. Pour in the port wine along with the peppercorns and rosemary.
+Bring to a low boil and cook, scraping up any browned bits from the bottom with a wooden spoon, until the liquid has reduced by half, about 10 minutes.
+Remove from the heat and whisk in the butter.

-8. Thinly slice the pork roast and serve with port wine sauce on the side.
-Serve over mashed potatoes.
+8. Thinly slice the pork roast and serve with port wine sauce alongside.

 Nutrition Info